 Other highlights on the isle include Dunvegan Castle, the ancestral seat of Clan Macleod, inhabited by the same family for over 800 years.
 As well, there’s the majestic Quiraing and its collection of impressive rock features, like the Old Man of Storr, the island’s most renowned spot.

 The largest town on Skye, Portree has a bustling port and a thriving cultural center, though the population is less than 2,500.
 The harbor is the focal point, with multiple pubs, seafood restaurants and fabulous views across the bay.

 Situated just off the north coast, the Orkney Islands feature miles and miles of rugged, wild coastline, and are jam-packed with wildlife, including seal and puffin colonies, dolphins, giant Arctic seabirds and whales.
 While minke whales are often seen, pilot, fin, orca, sperm and humpback whales all swim through these waters.

 But what many come to see is its famous landmark, the Old Man of Hoy, a sea stack that rises nearly 450 feet out of the sea, carved from layer upon layer of Old Red Sandstone.
-Getting there requires a moderately difficult 3-hour round trip hike from Rackwick, or you can take the easier route and see it from the Scrabster-Stromness ferry.
+Getting there requires a moderately difficult three-hour round-trip hike from Rackwick, or you can take the easier route and see it from the Scrabster-Stromness ferry.

 The Shetland Islands are the most distant of islands in Britain, renowned for their rugged heather-covered hills, idyllic seascapes and ponies.
 Visit the northernmost inhabited island, Unst, and you can explore its Viking heritage and awe-inspiring scenery that includes a nature reserve, home to thousands of nesting North Atlantic birds.